newamericafoundation/teddy/src/charts/Chart/README.md

 This component is the default wrapper for all charts.
 It provides two functionalities:

 - gives you a responsive SVG
-- optionally takes care of the rendering and positioning of your tooltips.
+- optionally takes care of the rendering and positioning of your tooltips
+- optionally renders a legend outside of the chart's SVG (you have to pass this in from your chart)

 ## Usage